 Our adventure took us to the west of Lapland, Torassieppi, high above the artic circle.
 Here are some of the many activities we got up on our four days’ stay.

 – Reindeer Farm

-After arriving in Torassieppi and checking into our adorable cabins, we took a stroll down to the Reindeer farm.
+After arriving in Torassieppi and checking into our adorable cabins, we took a stroll down to see the Reindeer farm.
 Here we learnt that male reindeer lose their antlers in winter months.
 You know what that means, don’t you?
-All of Santa’s reindeer are, in fact, female as they all still have their antlers!
+All of Santa’s reindeer are.
+In fact, female as they all still have their antlers!

 The reindeer were happy to see us and posed for some pictures before going back to play in the snow.